| Early convert, missionary, Kirtland high council,

 |

-and Martin ordain Lyman an apostle.
-He is the youngest (23), therefore lowest
+and Martin Harris ordain Lyman an apostle.
+He is the youngest (23), therefore last

 in seniority of the original Twelve, and the first to receive the ordination